ayooshkathuria/pytorch-yolo-v3/README.md

 Status:

+* [x] Fix `customloader.py` to take multiple classes as an argument
+* [x] Add a custom collate function to `train.py` to detect empty boxes and exclude
+* [x] Fix resizing transform by creating a custom `YoloResize` transform called `YoloResizeTransform`

-* [ ] Fix the algorithm that, when evaluated with `eval.py`, returns the same results regardless of the input.
+* [ ] Fix the algorithm that, when evaluated with `eval.py`, returns the same results regardless of the input
+* [ ] Fix `customloader.py` to take custom (as an argument) anchors, anchor numbers and model input dims
+* [ ] Ensure `live.py` is correctly drawing bounding boxes
+* [ ] Ensure this works with full sized YOLOv3 network (only tested with the tiny architecture)

 _We love you COCO, but we have our own interests now._

 This project is a "You Only Look Once" v3 sample using PyTorch, a fork of https://github.com/ayooshkathuria/pytorch-yolo-v3, with updates and improvements specifically for the Tiny architecture on custom data labeled with VoTT (versus the classic download of VOC or COCO data and labels).
-This fork allows the user to create their own dataset.
+This fork allows the user to **bring their own dataset**.

 <img src="imgs/id_plumeria_sml.png" width="70%" align="center">